pvcraven/networking-class/source/labs/transport_layer/transport_layer.rst

 * Graph the results
 * Test the resulting speed if you keep the connection open, or if you close/open each time when sending data.
+* For the best results, you may want to "toss" the first 100 packets or so, as those packets often have different timings.

 Bouncing Balls
 ^^^^^^^^^^^^^^